Student Facilitation & Mediation

 - Mediation is a confidential process.
 Student Dispute Resolution Center team members will not reveal anything that happens or is said during mediation to any other person, outside the Student Dispute Resolution Center, except as permitted by law or as necessary to implement a resolution.
 Allegations of child abuse or threats of future harm to any person shall not be held confidential and may be revealed as appropriate by the Student Dispute Resolution Facilitator.
 Likewise, participants themselves are asked to keep confidential everything that is communicated during mediation, except as they agree otherwise or as permitted by law.

 The University encourages students to resolve their concerns at the departmental level and understands that sometimes another level of dispute resolution or conflict management might be necessary.
-For more information about the facilitation and mediation processes, please contact the Center at 866.621.0124, ext.
-1455 or email@example.com.
+For more information about the facilitation and mediation processes, please contact the Center at 866.621.0124, 30015 or firstname.lastname@example.org.